Master of Social Work

 SOWK7563L Macro Lab (1 credit): Students will complete the community project that was devised during SOWK7563.
 Prerequisites: SOWK7563

 SOWK7564 Behavioral Health in Primary Care and Community Practice (2 credits): This course is designed for individuals interested in working in integrative organizations and agencies, providing social services support.
 This course is centered around the Integration of Behavioral Health in Primary Care and includes elements and competencies necessary to provide integrated care in multiple settings.
 By understanding a unique and innovative approach to behavioral health care delivery in primary care clinics, students should be able to apply similar concepts across social work field settings.
 The course is designed to expose students to the continuum of integrated practice and ideas related to interdisciplinary teams.
 It will focus primarily upon the Primary Care Behavioral Health model (PCBH).
 The PCBH Model focuses on evidence-based behavioral health interventions that address all issues across the lifespan.
-These issues range from prevention strategies, treatment and management of acute and chronic health conditions, functional improvement, and better quality of life.
+These issues range from prevention strategies, treatment and management of acute and chronic health conditions, functional improvement and better quality of life.
 It will also integrate ideas of implementation of behavioral health integration in a variety of other social work settings.
-The focus will also include the enhancement of student proficiency in applying Motivational Interviewing, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and DBT.
+The focus will also include the enhancement of student proficiency in applying Motivational Interviewing, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy and DBT.

 SOWK6593 Medical Terminology & Pharmacology (2 credits): The first half of this course is designed to give social work students a basic understanding of medical terminology as it relates to best practices in medical and clinical settings.
 Students will learn the practical uses of medical terminology and the way it is used to tell a patient’s story.
 The students will review how medical words are formed and practice those connections in an applied clinical situation.
 The second half of this course focuses on preparing students to understand the physical and mental effects of psychoactive drugs.
-Topics such as neurochemistry and physiology, “uppers”, “downers”, “synthetics”, drug use and prevention, treatment, and co-occurring disorders will be addressed.
+Topics such as neurochemistry and physiology, “uppers”, “downers”, “synthetics”, drug use and prevention, treatment and co-occurring disorders will be addressed.
 Throughout the course, students will be challenged to communicate thoughts effectively in oral and written form.

 SOWK6594 Grant Writing (1 credit): This course covers the basics of grant writing.
-During this session, we will examine the basics of grant writing; we will explore sources for finding grantmakers, and you will learn the basic skills needed to write a grant.
+During this session, we will examine the basics of grant writing; we will explore sources for finding grantmakers and you will learn the basic skills needed to write a grant.
 Writing grants is only one of many methods of developing resources for your organization.
 At the end of this course, you will have a basic understanding of how to navigate through the world of grants.
-You will be able to identify the critical sections of successful grant proposals, how to respond to various grant guidelines, and so on.
-The basic components of grant writing include such things as having a “need” statement, knowing the mission, goals, objectives, and activities, of your organization, and understanding the role of evaluation, key personnel, and budgets.
-The course is designed to provide you a hands-on grant writing opportunity through online exercises, lectures, and classroom discussions.
+You will be able to identify the critical sections of successful grant proposals, how to respond to various grant guidelines and so on.
+The basic components of grant writing include such things as having a “need” statement, knowing the mission, goals, objectives and activities, of your organization and understanding the role of evaluation, key personnel and budgets.
+The course is designed to provide you a hands-on grant writing opportunity through online exercises, lectures and classroom discussions.

-SOWK6595 Social Work & the Law (2 credits): Social workers in Idaho often work with or in collaboration with legal processes, and their practice often intersects with legal mandates and concerns.
-Social workers must be aware of the many laws, policies, regulations, and ethical considerations that affect their practice and the lives of their clients.
+SOWK6595 Social Work & the Law (2 credits): Social workers in Idaho often work with or in collaboration with legal processes and their practice often intersects with legal mandates and concerns.
+Social workers must be aware of the many laws, policies, regulations and ethical considerations that affect their practice and the lives of their clients.
 This course will familiarize students with the many laws and legal processes applicable to social work practice in the state of Idaho.
 Students will learn about basic legal principles and about American and Idaho systems of jurisprudence.
-They will come to understand the legal underpinnings of privileges and confidentiality, and of social work licensing and malpractice in the state.
+They will come to understand the legal underpinnings of privileges and confidentiality and of social work licensing and malpractice in the state.
 Students will explore ethical considerations that will underpin their practice.
 Students will learn practical information about working in court and with attorneys.
-Finally, students will learn about certain specific areas of Idaho law with which social workers deal directly, including child welfare laws, laws that are key in medical social work, and the criminal justice system.
+Finally, students will learn about certain specific areas of Idaho law with which social workers deal directly, including child welfare laws, laws that are key in medical social work and the criminal justice system.

 SOWK6596 Domestic Violence (1 credit): Domestic violence, or intimate violence, is becoming more prevalent and reported in our communities.
 This course will discuss theories behind intimate violence in families, possible causes or different types of intimate violence, as well as discuss intervention strategies for Master’s level social workers when working with families, individual victims, or alleged perpetrators around intimate violence.
-In addition, students will have the opportunity to further understand intimate violence and how to treat victims, families, and advocate for policy changes on the community and/or state levels.
+In addition, students will have the opportunity to further understand intimate violence and how to treat victims, families and advocate for policy changes on the community and/or state levels.

 Internship Expectations: Students in this track will complete 600 hours of practicum.
 A student can choose to complete all 600 hours in one area of practice or split hours between two areas of practice.
 Within the 600 hours, every student must complete at least 200 hours at the micro/mezzo levels and 200 hours at the macro level of practice in his/her chosen area(s) of social work practice.
 Ideally, all 600 hours should be completed in the same agency, but certain circumstances may warrant allowing a student to complete placement hours at two agencies.